-Master of Science (MS) in Criminology and Professional Practice
+Master of Science in Criminology and Professional Practice

-This degree prepares graduates to be advanced practitioners in a variety of community settings.
-Whether students are looking to advance their career or looking to begin their career, the MS in Criminology and Professional Practice provides specialized training that is needed in leadership positions in a wide variety of government and community organizations.
+The MSCPP degree prepares graduates to be advanced practitioners in a variety of community and agency/organizational settings.
+Whether students are just beginning their careers or looking to advance in their current profession, the MS in Criminology and Professional Practice provides comprehensive education and specialized training necessary for effective individuals in leadership positions in a wide variety of government agencies and community organizations.

-- Administration of Justice: Prepares students for leadership roles in justice serving organizations through course work designed to increase knowledge about the justice system, techniques and challenges of administration and issues in jurisprudence.
-Students will learn to integrate knowledge developed through rigorous course work with community-based learning opportunities to begin developing solutions to complex social challenges.
+- Administration of Justice: Prepares students for leadership roles in justice and other organizations through course work designed to increase knowledge about the justice system, techniques and challenges of administration and issues in jurisprudence.
+Students learn to integrate knowledge developed through rigorous course work with community-based learning opportunities to begin developing administrative and systematic solutions to complex social and organizational challenges.

-- Emergency Management: Students will learn skills for responding to crises to which justice personnel are among the first responders.
-They will learn critical thinking, leadership, crisis management skills through seminars and simulations that challenge them to put their academic knowledge to the test.
+- Emergency Management: Students learn skills for responding to crises to which justice personnel are among the first responders.
+They learn critical thinking, leadership and crisis management skills through seminars and simulations that challenge them to put their academic knowledge to the test through practical application.

-Employers and organizations will benefit from the MS in Criminology and Professional Practice coursework as students continuously apply cutting-edge administrative, treatment and emergency management practices to real world conditions.
+Employers and organizations will benefit from employing graduates of the MS in Criminology and Professional Practice program as our students are prepared to identify, understand, and apply cutting-edge administrative, emergency management, and treatment and rehabilitative practices to challenging real world conditions.